navcoin/navcoin-org/content/responsible-disclosure/index.en.md

             <li>Suggested mitigation strategies.</li>
             <li>Your GPG public key so we can securely reply to you.</li>
         </ul>
-        <p>If you’re unable to communicate with this way please reach out any of the admins on the NavCoin Discord channel and we will setup a secure private channel with you.</p>
+        <p>If you’re unable to communicate with this way please reach out any of the admins on the Navcoin Discord channel and we will setup a secure private channel with you.</p>
     </div>
 </div>